waterinag/Data4WA/docs/datasets/ret_wapor.md

 # Reference Evapotranspiration (RET)
 Reference evapotranspiration (RET) is defined as the evapotranspiration from a hypothetical reference crop.
 It simulates the behaviour of a well-watered grass surface and can be used to estimate potential ET for different crops by applying predefined crop coefficients.
 This information can be used in the design of irrigation schemes.
-Together with estimates of the evaporation, transpiration and interception, crop coefficients may be derived as the ratio between ETIa and RET.
-This information may be combined with land cover maps, to infer crop coefficients during the growing season for different type of crops.
-RET is not influenced by land cover and can be calculated using standard weather measurements and solar radiation.

-For further information on the methodology read the WaPOR documentation available at: https://bitbucket.org/cioapps/wapor-et-look/wiki/Home
+For further information on the methodology read the WaPOR documentation available at: [https://bitbucket.org/cioapps/wapor-et-look/wiki/Home](https://bitbucket.org/cioapps/wapor-et-look/wiki/Home)

 ---